Profile

 Dr Reza is a Senior Lecturer in Biomedical Sciences and the Director of Equality, Diversity and Inclusion (EDI) at the Department of Clinical and Biomedical Sciences (CBS) in the Faculty of Health and Life Sciences (FHLS).
 She received her PhD from Nanyang Technological University, Singapore in 2017.
 She began her lectureship journey in the UK in 2019 and is a Senior Fellow of the Higher Education Academy, ASPIRE Senior Fellow and Education Incubator Fellow.

-She is an elected Senator (2022-2026) and actively contributes insights to the University Education Board- Taught Programmes.
+She is an elected Senator (2022-2026) and a member of the University Education Board- Taught Programmes, actively contributing to Exeter's Education Strategic Performance Targets.
 She is the Module Lead and tutor on the core (CSC2023 Experimental Design and Statistics) and optional module (CSC2025 Decolonizing Medicine, An Introduction).
 Her pedagogical contributions extend to a diverse range of modules including, Disease, Diagnostics and Therapeutics, Human Physiology, and Pharmacology and facilitating special study units (SSU) and problem-based learning (PBL) for Medical students.
 She mentors final-year project students and those undertaking Masters Projects in Clinical Education, Extreme Medicine and Healthcare Leadership and Management programmes.
 She was the Year 2 Lead for the Medical Science Programme (2020-2023), providing leadership, management and oversight to Academic Tutors and Module Leads.
-Dr Reza is a Visiting Professor (2023) at Venice International University (VIU) in Italy.
+Dr Reza is a Visiting Professor (2023) at Venice International University (VIU) in Italy for the VIU Globalisation Programme.

 Outside academia, Dr Reza remains a stalwart in her advocacy for youth rights and participation in decision-making.
 She served as the Chairperson of the Commonwealth Students’ Association representing the needs and aspirations of national student councils in the Commonwealth.
 Her commitment to international collaboration is exemplified through her appointment as an Associate Fellow of the Royal Commonwealth Society and an ASEAN Youth Fellow.
 She was also appointed to the UNESCO Global Education Monitoring Report Advisory Board.
 Of note, she was invited to speak at a United Nations High-Level Event on Global Citizenship Education.
 While working in academia, she retains her passion for global advocacy and representation on issues close to her heart.